nailperry-zd/picai_prep/README.md

 `pip install picai_prep`

+## Code Structure

+DICOM comprises of several folders, each folder represents a modality, such as T2W, ADC.
+Each folder is parsed by a 'Series'.

 ## Usage
 Our preprocessing pipeline consists of four independent stages: [`DICOM Archive`][dicom-archive] → [`MHA Archive`][mha-archive] → [`nnU-Net Raw Data Archive`][nnunet-archive] → [`nnDetection Raw Data Archive`][nndetection-archive].
 All three conversion steps between these four stages can be performed independently.
 See below for documentation on each step.